andreaferretti/paths-js/README.md

       ...
     });

 The object returned by the `Bar` function contains the `curves` array, on which one can iterate to draw the rectangles.
-Each member of this array has the properties `line`, `color` and `item`, the latter containing the actual datum associated to the rectangle.
+Each member of this array has the properties `line`, `index` and `item`, the latter containing the actual datum associated to the rectangle.

 ### Stock graph ###